Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 where `/amdgpu-utils` may be a soft link to your current distribution directory.
 At the moment, this startup approach does not work for the default Terminal text execution of *amdgpu-monitor*.

 ## Using amdgpu-plot
 In addition to being called from *amdgpu-monitor* with the *--plot* option, *amdgpu-plot* may be ran as a standalone utility.
 Just execute *amdgpu-plot --sleep N* and the plot will update at the defined interval.
-It is not recomended to run both the monitor with an independently executed plot, as it will result in twice as many reads from the driver files.
+It is not recommended to run both the monitor with an independently executed plot, as it will result in twice as many reads from the driver files.
 Once the plots are displayed, individual items on the plot can be toggled by selecting the named button on the plot display.
-With the current version, the plot module will eventually freeze, so it is not recomended to run for an extended period of time.
+With the current version, the plot module will eventually freeze, so it is not recommended to run for an extended period of time.
 If you know of a solution to this problem, let me know.

 The *--stdin* option is used by *amdgpu-monitor --plot* in its execution of *amdgpu-plot*.
 This option along with *--simlog* option can be used to simulate a plot output using a log file generated by *amdgpu-monitor --log*.
 I use this feature when troubleshooting problems from other users, but it may also be useful in benchmarking performance.
 An example of the command line for this is as follows:
 ```